tellieco/tellieco/README.md

 ## 🔥 About Me
  I have a background in product development, focusing on third-party integrations, API management, and back-office enhancements.
 I worked closely with software providers throughout the product lifecycle—integrating solutions, managing the backlog, overseeing testing, and ensuring smooth deployments.
 I also handled product releases, continuous improvements, and troubleshooting to keep everything running efficiently.

 Lately, I’ve been expanding my technical skills—learning programming, scripting, and cloud troubleshooting.
-I’m completing the AWS re/Start program this March and starting a Software Engineering program in April. 🚀
+I have completed the AWS re/Start program this March and starting a Software Engineering program in April. 🚀

 I love problem-solving and building efficient solutions, and I’m excited to blend coding, product, and cloud expertise as I move forward in my journey. 💡🔧☁️

 ## 🛠️  What I'm Working On
 - Pursuing AWS Cloud Practitioner Certification